-(z) Capital management
+(w) Capital management

-The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
+The policy of Board of Directors is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 Capital consists of ordinary shares and retained earnings.